-The most common scenario when using Snapforms with Power Automate is to trigger an action in another system, when a form response is submitted.
-Often this involves automatically sending answers from your form response to another system.
+The most common scenario for creating a flow with Snapforms is to trigger an action in another system when a form response is submitted in Snapforms.

-1. Click Create in the left sidebar
+- Click Create in the side menu.

-2. Click Automated flow.
+- Click Automated flow.

-3. Enter a Flow name of your choice.
+- Enter a Flow name of your choice.

-4. Click Skip.
+- Click Skip.

-6. Select the trigger ‘When a form response is submitted‘ from the list.
+- Select the trigger: When a form response is submitted.

 Power Automate allows for thousands of different actions across hundreds of systems.
 You can choose to connect your form data with any of these actions.

-This example is a basic action that will give an overview on using the Snapforms trigger and dynamically using form answers within an action.
+The following example is a basic action that will give an overview on using the Snapforms trigger and dynamically using form answers within an action.

 Example: Send an email containing data from your form response